Browse Collection

 Small brigid toole grant Brigid Toole-Grant

-Brigid Toole Grant stands among those Fredericton artists whose painterly direction and style was informed and influenced by the presence of the UNB Art Centre and, particularly, the resident artists who impacted activities there in the short and long term since the 1940s - including Lucy Jarvis, Fritz Brandtner, Alfred Pinsky, and Bruno and Molly Lamb Bobak.
+Brigid Toole Grant (b 1938 - d.
+August 1st, 2023) was among those Fredericton artists whose painterly direction and style was informed and influenced by the presence of the UNB Art Centre and, particularly, the resident artists who impacted activities there in the short and long term since the 1940s - including Lucy Jarvis, Fritz Brandtner, Alfred Pinsky, and Bruno and Molly Lamb Bobak.

 Born in Montreal, Brigid Toole Grant grew up in Fredericton, where she was introduced to art at a young age.
 This early art training was complemented with studies at the Montreal Museum of Fine Arts and l'École des Beaux-Arts in Montreal, although academically she completed a liberal arts degree at UNB in 1961.
 Then she added to her art education by registering at the Art Students League in New York, and at the City and Guilds School of London, England.

-The variety of media she uses which include drawing, watercolor, oil and acrylic paint, and woodcut prints reinforce one another in her work Her subjects, too, have always been close to home - intimate interiors, scenes around home and garden, environments around Fredericton and Grand Manan, self-portraits and those of her family and friends.
+The variety of media she used which included drawing, watercolor, oil and acrylic paint, and woodcut prints reinforced one another in her work Her subjects, too, were always close to home - intimate interiors, scenes around home and garden, environments around Fredericton and Grand Manan, self-portraits and those of her family and friends.
 They are expressive representations not of singular moments or perspectives, however, but rather a synthesis of multiple impressions, feelings and associations gathered into a single tableau.

 -Gallery 78